Dynamical magnetic breakdown and quantum oscillations from hot spot scattering: Acknowledgements

 \section{Acknowledgements}

-L.M. thanks Valentin Leeb and Peng Rao for valuable discussions.
+We thank Valentin Leeb and Peng Rao for valuable discussions.
 We thank Philipp Moll for helpful comments on the manuscript.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy (EXC–2111–390814868 and ct.qmat EXC-2147-390858490), and DFG Grants No. KN1254/1-2, KN1254/2-1 TRR 360 - 492547816 and SFB 1143 (project-id 247310070), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 JK thanks the Keck foundation for support.